 I am a social scientist with a specialisation in applying human factors methods to complex systems.
 I have a keen interest in understanding the impact of change on human behaviour, and its subsequent impact on the health and welfare of children across the world.
 Specifically, in understanding and exploring the negative impacts of change on the food system, and identifying how change can be managed positively.
 In addition to carrying out research in the food sector, I also have experience in carrying out Quality Improvement in the healthcare sector at the Oxford University Hospitals.

 I am interested in collaborating with researchers, and stakeholders of the food industry within and outside academia on research projects within my areas of research interest.
-My skills include carrying out systems analyses using Human Factors techniques across industries, using a variety of qualitative and quantitative methods leading to quality improvement.
+My skills include carrying out systems analyses using Human Factors techniques across industries, using a variety of qualitative and quantitative methods leading to service improvement and policy design.

 I am a Fellow of the Royal Geographical Society, Associate Fellow of the Higher Education Academy, and a Member of 'SALUS: the Food Safety Culture Research Group', a research group comprised of researchers concerned with improving local, national and global food safety cultures to improve resilience within food systems.

 Areas of Research Interest: